-In line with Rule 1207(19) of the SGX-ST Listing Manual, the Company issues a notification to all officers of the Company informing them that they should not deal in the securities of the Company during the periods commencing one month before the announcement of the Company's full-year results and two weeks before the Company's quarterly results until after the announcement.
+In line with Rule 1207(19) of the SGX-ST Listing Manual, the Company issues a notification to all officers of the Company informing them that they should not deal in the securities of the Company (including share buy-back of its own securities) during the period commencing one month before the announcement of the Company's half-year and full-year results until after the announcement.
 They are also discouraged from dealing in the Company's shares on short term considerations.

-The Board confirms that for the financial year ended 31 December 2019, the Company has complied with Rule 1207(19) of the SGX-ST Listing Manual.
+The Board confirms that for FY2020, the Company has complied with Rule 1207(19) of the SGX-ST Listing Manual.